 Kraft Foods introduced its boxed macaroni and cheese in 1937, when America was in the throes of the Great Depression.
-The product could serve 4 for 19 cents, and the company sold 8 million boxes of its quick-and-easy macaroni and cheese in a year.
+The product could serve 4 for 19 cents.
+The company sold 8 million boxes of its quick-and-easy macaroni and cheese in a year!

 Switching to whole grain pasta is much better for you.
 You may even prefer its heartier taste.
 Each serving has 5 grams of fiber.

-Reduced-fat cottage cheese is very low in fat, calories and cholesterol.
+Reduced-fat cottage cheese or ricotta cheese is low in fat, calories and cholesterol.
 It’s a very good source of vitamins B12 and calcium.